 Conception date is when fertilization occurred (approximately 14 days after LMP).
 Due date is when the baby is expected to be born (approximately 280 days or 40 weeks after LMP, or 266 days after conception).
+Use our accurate conception calculator to find both dates.

 Yes.
 If you know your expected due date, subtract 266 days (38 weeks) to estimate conception.
 If you have an ultrasound report with gestational age, the calculator can derive conception date from that measurement.
+Our accurate conception calculator supports all three methods.

 The fertile window is the period during which conception is possible, typically spanning 5-6 days ending on ovulation day.
 Sperm can survive in the reproductive tract for up to 5 days, while the egg is viable for about 12-24 hours after ovulation.